On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Main results

 \section{Main results}

-In this section we describe the considered framework.
-The section is divided into two subsections that both introduce the notion of an \emph{optimal mapping} and the \emph{kernel size}, but for different measures of accuracy.
-In particular, Section \ref{ss:wc} presents an analysis based on the \textit{worst-case} error, whereas Section \ref{ss:average} considers a probabilistic model class, where an \textit{average} error is analyzed.
-Theorems \ref{thm:optimal_bounds_sup} and \ref{thm:optimal_bounds} contain the main results, in Section \ref{ss:wc} and \ref{ss:average}, respectively.
-These theorems bound the so-called \textit{optimality constant} of a optimal mapping in terms of the \textit{kernel size} of the problem, and provide an explicit expression for an optimal reconstruction mapping.
-Finally, in Section \ref{s:examples} we elaborate on how these quantities relate to common frameworks in the literature.
-The proofs of the main results are referred to Section \ref{sec:proofmeth}.
+This section introduces the inverse problem framework studied in this paper, highlighting the key concepts of an \emph{optimal mapping} and the \emph{kernel size}, which serve as bounds on the reconstruction error.
+The section is divided into two subsections that both introduce the definitions of an \emph{optimal mapping} and the \emph{kernel size}, but for different measures of accuracy.
+In particular, $\S$ \ref{ss:wc} presents an analysis based on the \textit{worst-case} error, whereas $\S$ \ref{ss:average} considers a probabilistic model class, where an \textit{average} error is analyzed.
+The main results, given in Theorems~\ref{thm:optimal_bounds_sup} and \ref{thm:optimal_bounds} for $\S$~\ref{ss:wc} and $\S$ \ref{ss:average}, respectively, bound the \emph{optimality constant} of an optimal mapping in terms of the \emph{kernel sizes} and provide an explicit construction of an optimal reconstruction mapping.
+Finally, in $\S$ \ref{s:examples} we elaborate on how these quantities relate to common frameworks in the literature.
+The proofs of the main results are referred to $\S$ \ref{sec:proofmeth}.